bharati-21/AZMLND_Operationalizing_ML/README.md

 TODO (Optional): This is where you can provide information about any standout suggestions that you have attempted.
 * Used the Apache Benchmark tool to create a measure of accepted performance for the deployed model.
 This was an option step that was done in this experiment
 * In the future, rather than running an endpoint.py script to submit a request, a website or a similar interface can be created that can help user to enter input data for which the deployed model returns results.
 This can ensure a user friendly way for the users to consume and interact with the deployed model.
+* A Parallel Run Step can be used to create the pipeline.